-What you need to know about cyberbullying and teens
+What you need to know about the effects of cyberbullying on teens

-When harassment and intimidation take place online, it’s called cyberbullying.
-This kind of bullying can be especially hard to deal with, since it can be difficult to control and visible to a large number of people.
-Chances are your child spends a lot of time online, so it’s important to make sure you know what to do if online behaviour gets nasty.
-Learn what cyberbullying is, how it impacts young people, and get some tips on how you and your child can deal with it.
+Chances are, your child spends a lot of time online, so it’s important to make sure you know what to do if online behaviour gets nasty.
+Learn what cyberbullying is, how cyberbullying impacts young people, and get some tips on how you and your child can deal with it.

 What is cyberbullying?

-Research undertaken by Kids Helpline found that the most common age for cyberbullying is the transition period between primary and high school when young people are around 11 or 12, but it happens throughout the teenage years so it’s important to be aware.
-Unfortunately, cyberbullying is really common, with the eSafety Commissioner reporting that almost one in two young Australians have had a negative online experience in the last six months.
+Research by Kids Helpline found that the most common age for cyberbullying is the transition period between primary and high school, when young people are around 11 or 12.
+But it can still happen throughout the teenage years, so it’s important to be aware of what it looks like and how to respond to incidents.

 receiving intentionally hurtful text messages, emails or direct messages on social media sites